MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/quickstarts/website-quickstart.md

 The second line runs the configuration.
 The result is that a new folder, named `WebsiteTest` is created as a subfolder of the current folder.
 The `WebsiteTest` folder contains a file named `localhost.mof`.
-It is this file that can then be applied to the target node.
+This is the file that can then be applied to the target node.

 ## Apply the configuration